AbhishekYadav8012/demo/README.md

 # demo
-This the demo for the Git and Github class
+This the demo for the Git and Github class.